-I’m a programmer and Boy Scout currently living in Madison, Wisconsin.
+I’m a programmer and Scout leader currently living in Madison, Wisconsin.
 When I’m not at work or in the wilderness, I like to write Rust, SCUBA dive, woodwork, tell my cat how good he is, drive across the continent, and listen to way, way too much girlpop.

 I also volunteer with a local Scout troop, teaching aquatics and wilderness travel.